nfriedly/pagerank.nfriedly.com/readme.md

 Todo:
 -----

+* Automatic deploy process
+* CDN to combine s3 & heroku into a single domain
 * Add partial support for legacy bookmarklett (pr, but no history), add analytics to legacy bookmarklett
-* Improve responsiveness for small screens
-* Split public/ into public-dev/ & public-prod/
 * Redirect old pr app to new one
 * Add pay-as-you-go plan & user accounts
 * Hide add for paying users